gabriel-frattini/aluminum/README.md

 # Introduction

-Aluminum is a Python library written in Rust that provides an ORM interface for interacting with InfluxDB.
+Aluminum is a Python library written in Rust that provides an ORM interface for interacting with InfluxDB 2.

 # Getting Started